mantidproject/mantid/docs/source/release/v6.6.0/framework.rst

 New Features
 ------------
 - The approach for inverting large tridiagonal matrices has been improved so that the analytical method can still be used even for large matrices, resulting in a performance improvement.
-This type of matrix inversion is used when calculating the interpolation errors when performing spline interpolation.
+This type of matrix inversion is used when calculating the interpolation errors while performing spline interpolation.
 - HDF5 has been upgraded to v1.12 along with h5py to version 3.

 Algorithms